scalar-labs/scalardl/docs/how-to-handle-errors.md

-# A Guide on How to Handle Errors in Scalar DL
+# A Guide on How to Handle Errors in ScalarDL

-This document sets out some guidelines for handling errors in Scalar DL.
+This document sets out some guidelines for handling errors in ScalarDL.

 ## Basics

-Scalar DL expects users to use [Client SDKs](https://github.com/scalar-labs/scalardl/blob/master/docs/index.md#client-sdks) to properly interact with Scalar DL system.
+ScalarDL expects users to use [Client SDKs](https://github.com/scalar-labs/scalardl/blob/master/docs/index.md#client-sdks) to properly interact with ScalarDL system.
 When an error occurs, the Client SDKs return an Exception (or an Error in Javascript-based SDKs) with a status code to users.
 Users are expected to check the status code to identify the cause of errors.